Umuzi-org/ACN-syllabus/content/topics/bootcamp/success-in-bootcamp/_index.md

 If you get stuck: Don't suffer in silence.
 Ask the other bootcampers or our staff.
 Be a team player.

 If you help someone, don't just give them code to use, don't do each other's homework.
 They need to understand how to solve the problems themselves for real.
-If we catch people copying each other or encouraging copying then those people will be rejected from our program.
+If we catch people copying each other or encouraging copying then **those people will be rejected from our program**.

 If you ask someone for help, don't just ask them for answers.
 You need to understand how to solve the problems yourself.